sharkson-mgn/calendar-generator/README.md

 # calendar-generator

 It is my old project.
-It has simple task, generate calendar and possibility to print it.
+It has simple task, generate calendar and possibility to print it (that  trought save as pdf file).
 It includes holidays and a bit functionality.